phelipetls/blog/content/posts/f-strings-syntax-highlighting-in-vim/index.md

 my surprise.

-It's really useful to know how to extend or modify the syntax highlighting in case the default ones does not match your preference or you a file type is not at all supported.
+It's really useful to know how to extend or modify the syntax highlighting in case the default ones does not match your preference or if a file type is not at all supported.

 Here is everything that you need and an explanation below.